Skip to main content

 • What to gather: Tax records, identification, residency proof, school admission records, and any verification documents the aid office requests.

-Massachusetts now makes community college tuition and fees free through MassEducate and MassReconnect for eligible students of any age who have not earned a bachelor’s degree.
-The official state page says students must live in Massachusetts for at least one year, enroll in a certificate or associate degree program, take at least six credits per term, complete the FAFSA or MASFA, and meet satisfactory academic progress.
-That is not a senior-only waiver, but for many older adults it is the best real-world route.
+Massachusetts free college now covers community college tuition and fees for eligible students of any age who have not earned a bachelor’s degree.
+Students must live in Massachusetts for at least one year, enroll in a certificate or associate degree program, take at least six credits per term, complete the FAFSA or MASFA, and meet academic progress rules.
+Some students may also qualify for book and supply support based on income.

 Check fees before you celebrate: Many official senior programs waive tuition only.
 The bill can still include mandatory charges.